CAST-Extend/com.castsoftware.uc.sap.exclusions/README.md

 #com.castsoftware.uc.sap.exclusions

-# AP - Exclusions of ABAP generated code
+# SAP - Exclusions of ABAP generated code

 # Introduction
 The goal of this extension is to exclude the ABAP generated code